SebastianMaierEPFL/talentedsoup-website/p_j.md

 permalink: /p_j/
 ---
 ---

-layout: article
-title: Getting the Pulse of the Market
+## Getting the Pulse of the Market
-permalink: /heartbeat/
----

 Can Fourier analysis reveal whether sector returns pulse like a heart under different market stresses?